ProFire/secretlabexercise/README.md

 - No redis cache was created to store PHP sessions, since the exercise requirement didn't require session storage and I wanted to save on cost.
 I would have created a [ElastiCache Redis Cluster](https://aws.amazon.com/elasticache/redis/) to store sessions, so that the PHP app is stateless.
 - Normally, test isn't done on production environment, but on uat and development environment.
 But since I only created 1 environment, the test is done on production environment.
 - Given enough time, I would produce the Code Coverage report in a centralised location, like S3.
 - I would have configured a DNS like secretlab.shurn.me and procured an SSL cert on the domain, given enough time.
+My own domain, [https://shurn.me/](https://shurn.me/) already has an SSL cert.